Visit Us

 - Copayments/Coinsurance: You pay for services as you use them, often with set copayments for doctor visits or hospital stays.

-- Out-of-Pocket Maximum: Unlike Original Medicare, Medicare Advantage plans have an annual out-of-pocket limit, providing financial protection if you incur high healthcare costs. - Provider Networks:
+- Out-of-Pocket Maximum: Unlike Original Medicare, Medicare Advantage plans have an annual out-of-pocket limit, providing financial protection if you incur high healthcare costs.

 - Most plans use a network of doctors, hospitals, and specialists.

-- Staying within the network is usually more affordable, but some plans (like PPOs) allow for out-of-network coverage at a higher cost. - Geographic Restrictions:
+- Staying within the network is usually more affordable, but some plans (like PPOs) allow for out-of-network coverage at a higher cost.

 - Plans are region-specific and cater to local networks.
-Moving to a new area may require switching plans. - Eligibility:
+Moving to a new area may require switching plans.

 - You must be enrolled in both Medicare Part A and Part B.